Neil Coyle

 Neil Alan John Coyle (born 30 December 1978) is a British Labour politician who has served as the Member of Parliament (MP) for Bermondsey and Old Southwark since 2015.

-Coyle has at times been the subject of debate during his time in parliament, after being accused of being abusive to constituents, racist to journalists, and guilty of bullying Labour parliamentary staff.
+Coyle has been the subject of a number of controversies including abusive social media posts, as well as complaints upheld by the Parliamentary Commissioner for Standards for "abusive language with a racial overtone" towards a journalist and abuse of a parliamentary assistant working for another Labour MP.
 He has spoken about his battle with alcoholism.
 In February 2022, Coyle was suspended by Labour and banned from Parliament's bars for six months.
 He had the whip reinstated in May 2023.

 Early life and career

 Neil Coyle was born on 30 December 1978 in Luton.
 He grew up in Luton and is one of six children.
 He went to Wenlock and Ashcroft schools before receiving a full scholarship to Bedford School, an independent school for boys founded in 1552.
 He received a BA in British Politics and Legislative Studies from the University of Hull.
 From 2001 to 2003, he lived in China.

 Coyle was elected as a councillor for Newington ward in the 2010 Southwark London Borough Council election.
 As a councillor, he supported the unsuccessful Garden Bridge project, on which his wife worked as a landscape architect, something about which he was open.
 He was deputy mayor of Southwark from 2014 to 2015.
 He stood down as a councillor in 2016.